AliEmad2002/CNC/README.md

     from EEPROM)

-  - Spindle fault protection*. (even if spindle is of closed loop speed control, the SW requieres self HW speed measurement - if this feature is to be activated - to halt the operation if speed is out of a user configured protected band)
+  - Spindle fault protection*. (even if spindle is of closed loop speed control, the SW requires self HW speed measurement - if this feature is to be activated - to halt the operation if speed is out of a user configured protected band)

-  # 5. Target requierements
+  # 5. Target requirements
     -
     -
     -